 • ArtsSpace Program (venue support for nonprofit organizations) – DCASE ArtsSpace grants provide cultural organizations access to space in the Chicago Cultural Center and Millennium Park to produce free public programming and exhibitions.

-Year of Chicago Theatre Microgrant Program for Nonprofit Organizations
+The 2019 Year of Chicago Theatre Microgrant Program guidelines are now available.

 Please use the following link to apply:

 Microgrants will support projects that increase diversity and access in Chicago’s theatre sector, with a focus on Chicago’s South and West sides.
 Funded projects might include productions, performances or initiatives taking place in underrepresented neighborhoods, devising theatrical works in collaboration with Chicago residents, and building the capacity of culturally specific organizations.
 For the purpose of the Year of Chicago Theatre, DCASE’s definition of theatre is broad and encompassing of dance, improv, opera, cabaret, puppetry, performance art, and other narrative or movement based performing art forms.

 Microgrants will range in size from $500 - $5,000.